 His game tee-to-green laid the foundation for his victory and in particular on approach.
-He was 19th in the SG:Tee-To-Green category gaining just over 3 strokes on the field average for the three rounds on the Seaside Course.
-He also finished 24th for SG:Putting which delivered 2.151.strokes against the field.
+He was 19th in the SG:Tee-To-Green category gaining just over 3 strokes for the three rounds on the Seaside Course.
+He also finished 24th for SG:Putting which delivered a gain of 2.151.strokes.
 Other stats for the week include T12 for Driving Accuracy, 8th for Driving Distance, 1st for GIR and 19th in Putts per GIR.

-In 2017, Austin Cook captured the RSM Classic title by four strokes from his nearest challenger, posting a -21 (261) total for the week.
+The 2017 champion, Austin Cook, captured the RSM Classic title by four strokes from his nearest challenger, posting a -21 (261) total for the week.
 It was the fourth start of his first full season on Tour for the 26 year old.
 His game tee-to-green laid the foundation for his victory, topping the field in the Strokes Gained Tee-To-Green category.

 Cook finished the week T4 for Driving Accuracy, 39th for Driving Distance, T2 for GIR and 13th in Strokes Gained Putting.
 The former University of Arkansas All-American old squared two bogeys for the week.